Russia expelled from World Cup as FIFA and UEFA hand down bans

 They were the only remaining Russian team in European competition this season.

-“Even though we are of the opinion that sport fundamentally unites, we understand and support this decision,” said Leipzig.
+“Even though we are of the opinion that sport fundamentally unites, we understand and support this decision,” said Leipzig, who, UEFA told AFP, have received a bye into the quarter-finals.

+FIFA, though, did not confirm if Poland would qualify directly for the final of their World Cup play-off path.

 UEFA said it had ended its partnership with Gazprom, one of its main sponsors, “effective immediately”.